Justin Fields Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 - The 233.4 yards per game the Packers are allowing through the air makes them the NFL's ninth-ranked pass defense.

-- At 2.4 passing TDs conceded per game, the Packers defense is ranked 27th in the league.
+- With 12 passing TDs allowed this year, the Packers defense is ranked 27th in the league.

 Recent Performances